Ranma ½: Chougi Ranbu Hen

 • x(Integer) - Number of times - Shows how many times that particular part of a sequence can be repeated.

-• xx - Cancelling a move into another,
+• xx - Canceling a move into another,

 • Mash - Repeatedly press a button(s).